williamkray/maubot-communitybot/README.md

 points to. with no argument passed, it will return the current room's ID, or you can pass it an alias (e.g. `!community roomid #whatisthisroom:myserver.tld`).

+## message redaction

+the bot can be configured to redact messages automatically to protect your users. set `censor` to either `true`, `false`, or a list of room IDs to enable censorship in.

+set `censor_files` to have the bot immediately redact file uploads in the censored rooms. define trigger words in `censor_wordlist` to flag messages for automatic redaction.

+please keep in mind that wordlist-based censorship is problematic and may redact false positives. writing a matching algorithm that is perfect is impossible. consider configuring your community such that censorship need only be applied in a limited subset of rooms.

 # installation

 install this like any other maubot plugin: zip the contents of this repo into a file and upload via the web interface,